vapres/NewsApp/README.md

 # News App

-Project is part of Android Course at Route Academy
+Project is for Educational Purpose

 ### Project Overview
 The aim is to streamline news consumption by delivering curated, up-to-date information aligned with user interests, offering news feeds from diverse categories powered by [News API](https://newsapi.org/)